aastha-cse/Triweb-Learning/README.md

 - `BasicJSProject`: Involves interactive boxes that dynamically display entered text when moved to specific positions, demonstrating simple DOM manipulation and interactivity.
 - `HTML-CSS-JS-Project`: Added validations to the form that I've created above.

-## MySQL Practice
-In the `MySQL` directory, I've explored MySQL and its usage in web development.
-Some of the examples include:

-- `createTable.txt`: Creating and querying a sample database and tables.
-- `CRUD.txt`: Demonstrating basic SQL operations like INSERT, UPDATE, DELETE.
-- `joins.txt`: Demonstrating types of joins like INNER, LEFT, RIGHT.

-## ES6 Practice
-In the `ES6` directory, I've practiced commonly used features of ES6.
-Some of the examples include:

-- `math.js`: Explored some new math methods.
-- `spread.js`: Demonstrating the use of spread operator.
-- `propertyShorthand.js`: Demonstrating shorthand syntax for objects.

-## NodeJS Practice
-In the `NodeJS` directory, I've practiced creating routes, handling requests, connecting to databases and performing CRUD operations.
-I've used Postman - a popular collaboration platform for API development that simplifies the process of building, testing, and documenting APIs.
-Some of the examples include:

-- `calculator.js`: Demonstrating the methods to create routers and controllers and perform mathematical operations.
-- `user.js`: Demonstrating the CRUD operations performed with the help of sequelize library.

 Feel free to explore each directory to see the code and projects I've been working on!

 ---